JCorrDevelopment/Weavely/README.md

 a.
 Follow the [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/) specification for your commits.
 b.
 Ensure that your code is linted and formatted according to the project's standards.
 (Use `rye run pre-commit` to check your code before committing)

+## Ideas for development

+[ ] - Support for Weavely general template language for customizable document rendering [ ] - Paragraph type combined by several composite parts [ ] - Container block
+[ ] - Chained formatter to combine several existing formatters into a single object